 I was never a fan of courgette as a child, and even now I’m not keen if it’s overcooked.
 Having it spiralised as courgette is delicious though and I’ll happily eat away on that raw with my bolognese.

-But my favourite way of cooking it has to be my Mediterranean courgettes bake.
+But my favourite way of cooking courgettes has to be my Mediterranean courgettes bake (or mediterranean courgette gratin).
 Adding tomato, cheese and herbs has to be divine.
 Even the OH likes it and he always moans about my cooking (it’s actually pretty good, it’s just he gets bored of eating the same things – not helped by him not giving me suggestions of what he would like).

 But the Mediterranean courgette bake.
 It’s got veg, it’s got flavour and it’s delicious.
 We have it with chicken usually, but it would also go with pork, or even cod or salmon.
 I’m still working on N trying it, but he’s not keen on courgette like I wasn’t.
 I’ve tried telling him it’s like a less watery version of cucumber which he loves but no go.